Nuitka/Nuitka-website/doc/doc/roadmap.rst

    supported in binary operations and in-place operations, esp. for ``int``, ``float`` and ``long`` values.

--  Make module variable traces available to functions.
-This will be needed to optimize import of ``sys`` on module level and then attribute access on function level at compile time.

 -  Implement the ``partial`` built-in and make it work with compiled functions.
 It could prepare calls much better, such that they do not come through keyword arguments unnecessarily.